 - You may be able to watch instructional anger videos for free without signing up, but if the site offers full anger management classes, you may need to register and/or pay for that additional content.

 - Some online courses give you the ability to learn materials at your own pace upon registration.
 There may or may not be an additional cost, and accessibility may vary.

 - Money-back guarantees may apply if a course requires a fee.

-There are many reputable organizations that provide online wellness training featuring self-control techniques and anger management exercises.
-For example, there are online courses for veterans and service military members.
+Many reputable organizations provide online wellness training and mental health services featuring self-control techniques, as well as anger management classes.
+For example, there are online courses for service members, veterans and serving military groups.
 Other organizations with mental health interests may also offer free tools through their website.
-Finally, in addition to your online options, there might be free options available locally through community agencies.
+Others may provide online anger management counseling.
+While it can be hard to have insurance pay for anger management training, it’s worth looking into possible options through your provider.
+Your insurance company may pay for sessions with an anger management therapist.
+Finally, in addition to your online options, there might be no-cost options available locally through community agencies.

-Remember, anger is a common emotion that almost everyone experiences.
-The questions are designed to help you explore the way you manage anger.
-When you get your results, you'll better understand your style of anger and how it impacts your environment and emotions.
-They'll also highlight areas of concern, so you can choose healthier actions and coping skills.
+Remember, anger is a common emotion that everyone experiences.
+The questions in an online anger management class are designed to help you explore the way you manage anger.
+When you get your results, you may better understand your style of anger and how it impacts your environment and emotions.
+Anger management assessments may also highlight areas of concern so that you can choose healthier actions.

-Using Free Online Tools
+Anger Management Online Tools

 - How to identify triggers

 - Coping with anger in hypothetical situations

 - Time-out and reflection exercises